This website stores cookies on your computer to improve your browsing experience.

 academic success.

-Apply for admission as an undergraduate or graduate student and access financial resources
+Apply for undergraduate or graduate admission and explore financial aid options to

-to help you achieve your dreams.
-Get an early start through our Accelerated Collegiate
+support your goals.
+Get an early start through our Accelerated Collegiate Experience.

-Explore state-of-the-art residence halls, dining options, student organizations, health
+Discover state-of-the-art residence halls, dining, student organizations, health services,

 FGCU is actively engaged with Southwest Florida through cultural activities, educational